Government House

 the plaza was established by Spanish Royal

-Ordinances in 1573, fourteen years before
+Ordinances in 1573, thirty-four years before

-the first English settlers of Jamestown
+the English settlers of Jamestown waded

-struggled ashore in Virginia.
+ashore in Virginia.

 The original orders establishing the plaza